spsforks/QB64-Wiki/_PRINTSTRING.md

 ## Example(s)

-Printing those unprintable [ASCII](ASCII) control characters is no longer a problem!
+Printing those unprintable [ASCII](ASCII) control characters is no longer a problem.

 ```vb